 Our system pumps groundwater from an Island County aquifer, and transmits the water to the reservoir.
-The water is not chlorinated, but it is filtered to remove the majority of any iron and manganese in the water.
-The reservoir was again cleaned this year; it is our intent to continue with a regular cleaning schedule.
+The water is not chlorinated at the treatment plant, but it is filtered to remove the majority of any iron and manganese in the water.
+The reservoir was again cleaned this year in December 2018; it is our intent to continue with a regular cleaning schedule.
 If you experience any extended deterioration in water quality please call King Water and they will flush the lines.

 King Water Company performs water system management and operations, is responsible for all water testing and ensures compliance with all federal, state and county standards.
 King Water is a state certified Satellite Management Agency.
-For more information, about this report, or for any questions you may have about your drinking water, please contact TJ Lurvey or Sandra Bodamer at King Water (telephone 888-241-2503 or 360-678-5336).
+For more information, about this report, or for any questions you may have about your drinking water, please contact Jason Terpening, Brenda Bosman or Sandra Bodamer at King Water (telephone 888-241-2503 or 360-678-5336).